-Figure \ref{fig:StrongErrorSteps} Left plots in a log-log scale the evolution of the $L_2$ error in function of the number of steps $n$, comparing both versions of the algorithm.
-The empirically obtained slope ( close to $-0.5$ in both cases ) represents the power of the approximation and is the one expected from the convergence theorems.
+in function of the number of steps $n$, comparing both versions of the algorithm.
+The empirically obtained slope (close to $-0.5$ in both cases) represents the power of the approximation and is the one expected from the convergence theorems.

-We show as well in Figure \ref{fig:StrongErrorSteps} Right a comparison in the efficiency of both methods (measured as the error in terms of the execution time) of each one of the algorithms.
+We show as well in Figure~\ref{figStrongErrorSteps} (right) a comparison in the efficiency of both methods (measured as the error in terms of the execution time) of each one of the algorithms.
 The effect of the extrapolation in the cost of the algorithm is evidenced in the difference in slope of the empirical plot for both algorithms.
-Note that solving for $\Delta$ in Table \ref{Tab:Efficiency} we get $\Delta_{MsDS} = O(\tau^{-0.2})$ and $\Delta_{EMsDS} \approx O(\tau^{-0.222})$, values that are retrieved in the numerical experiment.
+Note that solving for $\Delta$ in Table~\ref{TabEfficiency} we get $\Delta _{\mathrm{MsDS}} = O(\tau^{-0.2})$ and $\Delta_{\mathrm{EMsDS}} \approx O(\tau ^{-0.222})$, values that are retrieved in the numerical experiment.
 It is worth observing the difference in the intercept of both lines, showing that the higher slope comes with a cost in the initial error.
 The conclusion drawn from the toy example may well be generalized: the user should consider implementing the extrapolated version only when requiring a very high precision on the approximation results.